David O. Dodd: Arrest and trial

 To these charges, David pleaded "Not Guilty".

 On January 1, 1864, the trial continued with Dodd represented by attorneys Thomas D. W. Yonley and William Fishback, who was pro-Union and later became Governor of Arkansas.
 The defense attorneys proposed amnesty, which was rejected by the tribunal after an adjournment to deliberate the matter.
 Court was adjourned until the next day.

 On January 2, 1864, witnesses were called to testify against Dodd.
 Pvt.
 Daniel Goldberg testified that he tore up Dodd's pass because "he did not need a pass anymore".
 Sgt.
 Frederick Miehr testified that he arrested Dodd after the boy could not produce a pass.
 1st Lt.
 C.F.
 Stopral found Dodd's memoranda book, discovered that the Morse code reported the positions and armaments of the 3rd Ohio Battery and 11th Ohio Battery and sent him to the guardhouse.
 Capt.
-George Hanna testified that he interrogated Dodd and discovered that he was carrying one pocketbook containing Louisiana money, Confederate money, ten dollars in greenbacks and some Confederate postage stamps; one postal currency holder, one loaded Derringer pistol and a package between his cloths containing letters.
+George Hanna testified that he interrogated Dodd and discovered that he was carrying one pocketbook containing Louisiana money, Confederate money, ten dollars in greenbacks and some Confederate postage stamps; one postal currency holder, one loaded Derringer pistol and a package between his clothes containing letters.
 Capt.
 John Baird testified that, per Hanna's orders, he took the prisoner and the papers into Little Rock the next morning to Gen. Davidson.
 Capt.
 Robert C. Clowery testified that he interpreted the Morse code as containing detailed information about the locations and strengths of Union forces and armaments.
 First Lt.
 George O. Sokalski then testified about the actual Union troop strength and weaponry, which was a match to Dodd's coded message.

 During the trial Dodd was asked several times to name the Union traitor who gave him the troop information; each time he remained silent.
-The defense tried to explain the Morse Code information as something Dodd did to exercise his telegraph skills.
+The defense tried to explain the Morse code information as something Dodd did to exercise his telegraph skills.
 Dodd did not testify, although his written deposition was submitted.
 Only character witnesses were called.

 By a 4–2 vote, David Dodd was convicted of spying for the Confederacy and was sentenced to be hanged.
 He was taken back to the State Prison.
 Gen. Steele designated Friday, January 8, 1864, as the execution day.